Phrasal verb get off on

 • I think you and I got off on the wrong foot (Past Simple)

-Along with get off on, words are popular come off and stick up.
+Along with get off on, words are popular stay off and screw up.

 Verbs by letter: r, d, u, c, m, p, b, w, h, a, e, g, s, q, j, l, t, f, o, n, k, i, v, y, z.